corda/corda/docs/source/corda-network/governance-guidelines.md

 Network Participants elect, and can be elected to, a governing Board.

 A Foundation will enable Network Participants to be involved with, and also understand, how decisions are made (including around issues of identity and permission), building trust and engagement from a wide range of stakeholders.
-We believe this will bring about the best decisions and outcomes for the Network’s long-term success.
+This will bring about the best decisions and outcomes for the Network’s long-term success.

-In other words, to achieve our objective of Corda ubiquity,  it is necessary to put in place a governance structure which explicitly limits R3’s control of Corda Network, and enables this ubiquity.
+In other words, to achieve the community's objective of Corda ubiquity,  it is necessary to put in place a governance structure which explicitly limits R3’s control of Corda Network, and enables this ubiquity.

 2 The Corda Network Foundation
 ==============================